owl352/pshenmic-dpp/README.md

 - `generateId` for document class
 -

-## How to build
+## How to run unit tests
-Default scripts allows to build full module
 ```
-yarn
-yarn build:full
+yarn tests
 ```

 ## Example